GoodLifeRoleplay/Pal/README.md

 ## Install
-download the latest release installer: https://github.com/crow0085/PalworldRestApiClient/releases
+download the latest release installer: https://github.com/crow0085/PalworldRestApiClient/releases and run the app once after install to generate an ini file, then open and edit the file fields to match your server.
+You can then launch the app again and it will load the settings in the ini file

 or